 Our volunteer Board of Directors are all current or former guide dog handlers:

-- Two by Four, GDUC's newsletter, chaired by ?;
+- Two by Four, GDUC's newsletter, chaired by Laurie Scott;

-- Advocacy and Public Relations chaired by Leeann Hale;
+- Public Relations & Advocacy chaired by Devon Wilkins;

-- Canadian Transportation Agency Accessibility Advisory Committee, CTA-AAC, Bob Brown;
+- Canadian Transportation Agency Accessibility Advisory Committee, CTA-AAC, Brian Moore;

 Code of Conduct